 David Cronenberg – The Exhibition

-Highlights of this exhibition include the weird and wonderful special effects items from Cronenberg’s films, together with bizarre props, set photos and original costumes.
+Highlights of this exhibition included the weird and wonderful special effects items from Cronenberg’s films, together with bizarre props, set photos and original costumes.
 Cronenberg has worked with famous actors such as Jeff Goldblum, Keira Knightley, Holly Hunter, Jude Law, Jeremy Irons and Robert Pattinson, whom he challenged to push the boundaries of their profession.

-David Cronenberg – The Exhibition explores Cronenberg’s world through the key themes of his films: the physical and psychological transformation of his characters.
-The highlights of the exhibition comprise important objects and attributes from Cronenberg’s films, including photos, audiovisual fragments, artwork, set design and props, such as the helmet from Videodrome (1983), the game consoles from eXistenZ (1999), the surgical instruments from Dead Ringers (1988), the leg braces from Crash (1996), the typewriters from Naked Lunch (1991) and the Telepod from The Fly (1986).
-But above all, the display includes unique and bizarre special effects attributes, the scientific precision and artistic quality of which make them the jewels of the exhibition.
-Following the presentation in Toronto, the first port of call for this touring exhibition is Amsterdam, with a completely new exhibition design by Claus Wiersma.
+David Cronenberg – The Exhibition explored Cronenberg’s world through the key themes of his films: the physical and psychological transformation of his characters.
+The highlights of the exhibition comprised important objects and attributes from Cronenberg’s films, including photos, audiovisual fragments, artwork, set design and props, such as the helmet from Videodrome (1983), the game consoles from eXistenZ (1999), the surgical instruments from Dead Ringers (1988), the leg braces from Crash (1996), the typewriters from Naked Lunch (1991) and the Telepod from The Fly (1986).
+But above all, the display included unique and bizarre special effects attributes, the scientific precision and artistic quality of which make them the jewels of the exhibition.
+Following the presentation in Toronto, the first port of call for this touring exhibition was Amsterdam, with a completely new exhibition design by Claus Wiersma.